lverwimp/tf-lm/README.md

 # tf-languagemodel
+**New version** of the scripts: different structure + now compatible with TensorFlow v1.1.
+If you want to continue using the old version, go to branch v0.

 This repository contains scripts for recurrent neural network language modeling with TensorFlow (based on the [TensorFlow tutorial] (https://www.tensorflow.org/versions/r0.11/tutorials/recurrent/index.html)).

 For now, scripts for training a word- or character-level LSTM language model and rescoring n-best hypotheses are included.